-Self-proclaimed 'full time rat race escapees' My Rig Adventures clocked up over 12 months of full time travel.
-And to celebrate, they upgraded their brake controller to the new REDARC Tow-Pro Elite V3.
+Self-proclaimed 'full time rat race escapees' My Rig Adventures have clocked up over 12 months of full time travel, and to celebrate, they've upgraded their brake controller to the REDARC Tow-Pro Elite.
 Here's what they have to say about it...

-The new state-of-the-art REDARC Electric Brake Controller… what’s all the fuss about and how does it work?
+The state-of-the-art REDARC Electric Brake Controller… what’s all the fuss about and how does it work?

 Once your new electric brake controller has been fitted, the first thing you need to do is allow the system to calibrate.
 This occurs as soon as you start driving, with or without a trailer connected.

 As you’re driving, the monitor records your direction of travel each time you touch the brakes.
 You may notice that the BLUE flash gets longer throughout the process – this is simply the unit determining its direction of travel.

 Once the LED unit displays a solid BLUE light while driving and a RED light when braking, you know that the calibration is complete.

 The default brake mode is the ‘Proportional’ method, which is indicated by the BLUE LED light.
 This is the Tow-Pro mode where the trailer brakes are applied proportional to the vehicle.
 Simply meaning, the harder you apply the brake pedal, the harder the trailer brakes are applied.

 The ‘Proportional’ mode is best suited to highway driving and everyday use where you really aren’t required to have to think too much about the individual braking situations on hand.

 The second brake mode is the ‘User Controlled’ method, which is indicated with a GREEN LED light.
 This method is that of a manual mode where you get to choose the level of braking that will be applied.
 This is easily done with a turn knob numbered 0 to 10 (0 being no trailer brakes and 10 being full trailer brakes).